athenian-apcs/calculator-template/README.md

-# Week 7 Day 2: Swing Layouts
+# Week 8 Day 1: GUI Classes and ActionListener Interface

-In class today, we'll be working with layouts and JPanels.
+In class today, we'll be working with GUI Classes and the ActionListener Interface.

 <br />